bozsahin/ccglab-models/noqnoc/readme.md

     in ccglab as (dribble "g1.trained...out") before i ran the experiment.
     I stopped dribbling after step 9.
 I zscored the new grammar for comparison.

-    (dribble "fn") is Lisp's way of saving all the commands and their output in a file called fn.
+(dribble "fn") is Lisp's way of saving all the top commands and their output in a file called fn.

 (dribble) turns it off.

 enjoy.
 -cem